© Berliner Festspiele, photo: Fabian Schellhorn

 All the things that are impossible in transit can happen here at the depot: cleaning, maintenance, adjusting screws.
 A short pause for thought before the next journey.
 After all, everyone who stops off at the depot will have to get out at some point.
 What happens when theatre and art leave their habitual spaces?
 How does reality change theatre – and vice versa?
 And how can theatre itself be a means of transport; a vehicle that will carry everybody and hopefully lets its passengers exit somewhere else than where they got on?
 They will explore these and other questions together in workshops held by artists Joana Tischkau, Wang Chong and the collective Turbo Pascal.

 Furthermore, the fellows have the opportunity to attend and reflect on the festival itself: in conversations and encounters with artists involved in the productions invited to Theatertreffen, in the hotel lobby late at night and during early-morning work-outs.
 Non-stop theatre for two weeks, a scenic research process with no pressure to produce.
-And yet, insights into the worlds of these young artists are possible in the Theatertreffen-programme: During the event “The Forum’s Forum”, the fellows will give the public a playful insight into their work.
+And yet, insights into the worlds of these young artists are possible in the Theatertreffen-programme: During the event “The Forum’s Forum” on 17 May, the fellows will give the public a playful insight into their work.

 Impressions from the International Forum